-Free audio to video: online MP3 to MP4 converter
+Free Audio to Video: Online MP3 to MP4 Converter

 Drag and drop your podcast, narration, or music file to get started.
 Common formats such as MP3 and WAV are supported.

-Select from 300+ avatars and 400+ templates to present your message visually with the right tone and style.
+Choose from 300+ avatars and 400+ templates to visually present your message with the most suitable tone and style.

 Auto-generate captions, insert background visuals or effects, and include music to boost viewer engagement.
 Discover how to add subtitles to videos effectively to ensure your content is accessible and appealing.

-Export your polished video for social, internal communications, or brand use—ready to publish in minutes.
+Export your polished video for social media, internal communications, or brand use—ready to publish within minutes.
 Sign up with HeyGen and start creating today.

 HeyGen'sAudio to Video AI converts audio files such as podcasts and speeches into engaging videos using AI avatars, subtitles, and animations.
 It helps users enhance their content and reach a global audience with ease.

-HeyGen support formats such as MP3 and WAV for audio uploads, allowing users flexibility in using the audio content they have got.
+HeyGen supports formats such as MP3 and WAV for audio uploads, giving users flexibility in using the audio content they already have.

-Yes, you can customise your video by selecting from over 1,000 AI avatars and 400 templates, adding subtitles, background visuals, and effects to match your brand's identity.
+Yes, you can customise your video by choosing from over 1,000 AI avatars and 400 templates, and by adding subtitles, background visuals, and effects to match your brand identity.

-No, HeyGen are designed for users without prior video editing experience.
-Its intuitive interface allows you to create professional-quality videos easily.
+No, HeyGen is designed for users without any prior video editing experience.
+Its intuitive interface enables you to create professional-quality videos with ease.

 Yes, HeyGen can automatically generate subtitles from your audio.
-Just upload your video (or audio), and it will transcribe the speech and create captions you can review, edit, and style before exporting.
-This makes your content more accessible and easier to watch without sound.
+Just upload your video (or audio), and it will transcribe the speech and create captions that you can review, edit, and style before exporting.
+This makes your content more accessible and easier to watch even with the sound off.

-The processing time varies depending on the video's length and complexity but typically takes a few minutes.
+The processing time varies depending on the video’s length and complexity, but it usually takes only a few minutes.

 Explore more AI-powered tools